vu9huy/genankjs/readme.md

 // Create a deck
 const deck = new Deck({
   name: 'Spanish Vocabulary',
-  description: 'Basic Spanish words and phrases'
+  description: 'Basic Spanish words and phrases',
 });

 // Create notes with the basic model